Skip to Content

 The membranes and the seeds carry the most heat, so if you clean them thoroughly they will not be as spicy.

 If you want a spicier version of rellenos, you might try using the dried Ancho chile, and reconstituting it before stuffing.
 Dried Anchos are usually imported from Mexico and they might be more spicy.
-Using dried and reconstituted anchos for your rellenos won’t be as traditional but you would save yourself the roasting and peeling and deseeding.

 Chile Rellenos without frying

 When poblano chiles are made without frying in the egg batter they are referred to as stuffed poblano peppers.
-They are very good, but most Mexican cooks do not view them as authentic rellenos.
+They are very good, but most Mexican cooks do not view them as traditional rellenos.

-Another way to enjoy chile rellenos ingredients is as a casserole.
+Another way to enjoy the chile rellenos ingredients is as a casserole.
 Typically a chiles rellenos casserole will mix fresh chopped poblano peppers with ground beef, canned tomatoes, spices and cheese.
 An egg batter is then poured over the casserole dish and baked in the oven.

 Key Ingredients and Substitutions